generate_before_header

 About

 The group includes two Georgia state senators—one who went on to be a candidate for lieutenant governor in 2022 and won—as well as the chair of the Georgia Republican Party.
-Two of the fake electors were subpoenaed by the Department of Justice for their roles in the scheme, and 11 of the fake electors were notified that they are targets of an investigation by Georgia prosecutors.
+Two of the fake electors were subpoenaed by the Department of Justice for their roles in the scheme, and 11 were notified that they are targets of an investigation by Georgia prosecutors.
 As of October 2023, Fulton County District Attorney Fani Willis had charged three of the fake electors (Latham, Shafer, and Still) as part of her 19-person RICO indictment.

-According to the Georgia Recorder, the 16 fake electors gathered in the Georgia state capitol on Dec.
-14, 2020 and mailed signed, notarized certificates to Congress and the National Archives purporting to be official Electoral College votes for Trump.
+According to the Georgia Recorder, the 16 fake electors gathered in the Georgia state capitol on December 14, 2020, and mailed signed, notarized certificates to Congress and the National Archives purporting to be official Electoral College votes for Trump.

-Politico reported that on Dec.
-13, 2020, Christina Bobb, then a One America News anchor and subsequently a legal representative for the former president, briefed a group of Trump’s lawyers on the scheme.
+Politico reported that in December 2020, Christina Bobb, then a One America News anchor and subsequently a legal representative for the former president, briefed a group of Trump’s lawyers on the scheme the day before the fake electors met in their various states.

 The Big Lie